Arrested for Speaking Spanish…? South Florida Criminal Defense Attorneys share Common Policing Mistakes

 The purpose of having a police force is to ensure the safety of the local community.
-The police are responsible for making sure that people abide by the law and don’t cause harm to others.
+Police are responsible for public safety, namly, making sure that people abide by the law and don’t cause harm to others.
 We teach our children to respect police officers, and appreciate the service they provide us.

-Unfortunately in my experience practicing criminal and DUI law, there are too many times where the police have the opposite effect—they make us feel unsafe.
+In my experience practicing criminal and DUI law in Fort Lauderdale and all of South Florida, unfortunately, there are too many times where the police have the opposite effect—they make us feel unsafe.

-For one of my clients, the police created a nightmare situation for him just because Spanish was his first language, and he had trouble understanding what they were yelling at him in English.
+For one of our clients, the police created a nightmare situation for him just because Spanish was his first language, and he had trouble understanding what they were yelling at him in English.

 My client, Juan, was from Venezuela.
-He and his family had been in this country for a few years now, but English was still difficult for him.
-In his profession he dealt mostly with South American companies, so at work and home he primarily spoke Spanish (which we all know is somewhat common in parts of South Florida).
+He and his family had been in the U.S. for a few years already, but English was still difficult for him.

-When Juan and his wife got into an argument one night over his 22-year-old stepson, who is a disciplinary nightmare still living at home, the stepson (who did not like Juan at all) called the police hoping it would get Juan in trouble.
+When Juan and his wife got into an argument one night over his 22-year-old stepson, who is a disciplinary nightmare who was still living at home, the stepson (who did not like Juan at all) called the police hoping to get Juan in trouble.
 Neither Juan nor his wife knew the police had even been called until an officer showed up on their doorstep.

 Juan answered the door.
 His wife was standing a few feet behind him in the living room.
 Her face was flushed from yelling, but she had no bruising or marks anywhere on her body.
 The officer informed Juan that someone had called in to say there was a domestic violence situation.

 Juan tried to explain that there must be a misunderstanding but the officer refused to listen.
 He started firing off incriminating questions at Juan in English.
 When Juan tried to explain that he couldn’t understand what the officer was asking, the officer placed him under arrest.